apache/lucenenet/README.md

 ./build ‑‑configuration Release ‑pv 4.8.0‑ci00015 ‑fv 4.8.0
 ```

-In the above example we are using "ci" in the package version to indicate this is not a publicly released beta version but rather the output of a continuous integration build from master which occurred after beta00014 but before beta00015 was released.
+In the above example, we are using "ci" in the package version to indicate this is not a publicly released beta version but rather the output of a continuous integration build from master which occurred after beta00014 but before beta00015 was released.

 NuGet packages are output by the build to the `/_artifacts/NuGetPackages/` directory.
 Test results (if applicable) are output to the `/_artifacts/TestResults/` directory.